TIU11/rails-application-template/README.md

 Generate!
 Choose your application name carefully, since a lot of work will be done using this name.

-    rails new myApp -m https://bitbucket.org/tiu/rails-application-template/raw/master/template.rb --database=postgresql --skip-turbolinks cd myApp
+    cd ~/code                    # Wherever you put your projects rails new myApp -m https://bitbucket.org/tiu/rails-application-template/raw/master/template.rb --database=postgresql --skip-turbolinks cd myApp
     bundle outdated              # See if the template has you stuck on some old, crusty code